Enjoy outdoors in Edinburgh this Christmas

 A winter walk in some of Edinburgh’s scenic spots

 Get some fresh air on a festival stroll this Christmas.
-Climb Arthur’s Seat (251m) for 360-degree views of Edinburgh and the Lothians; if it’s a clear night why not try stargazing on Blackford Hill, or breathe in the fresh sea air and take in the stunning beach views on your winter walk in Portobello beach.
-There's no better time to enjoy the peace of a seaside setting without the crowds.
-So wrap up, pull on your wellies and head out for a stroll.
+Climb Arthur’s Seat (251m) for 360-degree views of Edinburgh and the Lothians; if it’s a clear night why not try stargazing on Blackford Hill, or breathe in the fresh sea air and take in the stunning beach views of Portobello or Cramond beach .
+There's no better time to enjoy the peace of the city without the crowds.
+So, wrap up, pull on your boots and head out for a stroll.

-Admire Edinburgh’s Christmas lights when the town is quiet
+Admire Edinburgh’s Christmas lights while the town is quiet

 The shops may have closed but the Christmas Decorations are still up.
-Take advantage of being able to roam free in Edinburgh's city centre without having to watch out for the crowd of shoppers.
-You might be able to really take in the Christmas light that you’ve never really noticed before and get that perfect Instagram photo.
+Take advantage of being able to roam free in Edinburgh's city centre without the crowds.
+It’s a great chance to take in the Christmas lights that you’ve never really noticed before and get that perfect Instagram photo.